<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1741957713163339&amp;ev=PageView&amp;noscript=1">

 TRIO Program Resources

-COE has created two resources to support TRIO fund recipients' First-Generation College Celebration participation.
-The first details relevant regulations and allowable cost categories, while the second shares tips for recognizing TRIO's 60th anniversary during your #CelebrateFirstGen events.
+COE has created a resource to support TRIO fund recipients' First-Generation College Celebration participation.
+The first details relevant regulations and allowable cost categories during your #CelebrateFirstGen events.